 Why would anybody want a running or walking shoe with a hook-and-loop fastening system?
 Running shoes with laces work perfectly well, so why go to the trouble of finding Velcro-fitted footwear?

-People with disabilities may lack the level of mobility or hand-eye coordination required to tie laces.
+People with disabilities may lack the dexterity or hand-eye coordination to tie laces.
 Even temporary hand injuries could restrict the use of fingers.

 Age-related arthritis also makes operating traditional laces difficult.

 Lacing shoes with gloved hands is also hard.
-This happens during winters, and also in work environments where gloves become necessary.
+This happens during winters, and also in industrial environments where work-gloves are necessary.
 It is no surprise that the aerospace industry was one of the early customers of Velcro; it helped astronauts manage their bulky suits.

-Or the reason could be as simple as finding laces cumbersome to manage.
-Slip-on shoes usually lack the required levels of lock-down, so a hook-and-loop closure is the next best thing.
+The reason could also be as simple as finding laces cumbersome to manage.
+Slip-on shoes usually lack the required levels of fit security, so a hook-and-loop closure is the next best thing.

 So let’s go find some running and walking shoes with straps.
 How hard can that be?